gregchlosta/cookify/README.md

 - Filter recipies by categories
 - List user's recipes, and user's favorite recipies

-### ES Modules in Node

-We us ECMAScript Modules in the backend in this project.
-Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.

-Also, when importing a file (not a package), be sure to add .js at the end or you will get a "module not found" error

-You can also install and setup Babel if you would like

 ### Env Variables

 Create a .env file in then root and add the following